Lesson Plan - Get It!

 While these are the two main rhetorical devices used in this portion of his speech, there are many more we still haven't discussed.

-Move on to the Got It? section to explore these other literary tools while focusing on what made this a tactful speech to the British people.
+Move to the Got It? section to explore these other literary tools while focusing on what made this a tactful speech to the British people.